National Museum Belgrade – Serbian 19th Century Painting

 For Serbian painters throughout the 19th century, Vienna represented the cultural and artistic metropolis.
 For most, the Vienna Academy of Fine Arts was the ultimate destination on their educational path.

-In their painting studies they did not lag behind their peers because, in addition to learning the German and Hungarian languages, they mastered all disciplines prescribed in the courses of drawing and painting that they attended during the studies.
+In their painting studies they did not lag behind their peers because, in addition to learning German and Hungarian languages, they mastered all disciplines prescribed in the courses of drawing and painting that they attended during the studies.

 In the mid-19th century, the general attitude among Serbian students at the Vienna Academy was towards Nazarene influences in the domain of religious painting.